 Peak District Kids writer: Gemma from Families Can Travel

 Dovestone Reservoir is located in the north of the Peak District near the town of Oldham in Greater Manchester.
-This short pram friendly walk in the Peak District offers a well-surfaced route around the reservoir with spectacular views across the water and steep-sided moors and crags.
+This short pram-friendly walk in the Peak District offers a well-surfaced route around the reservoir with spectacular views across the water to steep-sided moors and crags.

 The route is easy going so perfect for the whole family all year round.
 There’s plenty to keep the kids happy with detours into the woods and giant rocks to climb by the water’s edge.
 There’s also a memorial forest to explore where families have planted trees in memory of their loved ones.